metapolator/metapolator/Docs/roadmap.md

 This is structured into Milestones and Tasks that have to be finished to reach these Milestones.
 Expect this document to change often, because it's impossible to plan everything from the start.

-0. Develop a better understanding (ongoing)
+0. Ongoing Work
 -------------------------------------------

+* **Develop a better understanding**

-This is an ongoing Milestone.
-I bring it up here so that we don't forget, that there was a lot of work done before starting to work on the first Milestone.
-And that there will be a lot of work to think over and over what we are doing and if we are still headed in the right direction.
+  So that we don't forget, a lot of work is done before even starting to work on the first Milestone, and this work continues: thinking over and over about what we are doing and if we are still going in the right direction.

 1. Ignition!
 [July 1]
 ----------